Jonarzz/DotaResponsesRedditBot/README.md

 The bot will try to match a response of the hero that is in the comment's author flair.
 If it does not find an appropriate one, it takes the one of the first hero that has such a response (alphabetically).

 ---
+### TODO
+Target: to complete the follwing in March
+* Move to Python 3.7
+* Have requirements.txt
+* Organise packages better
+* Write unittests
+* Setup hosting
+* Setup travis-ci, codecov and codacy
+* Have just run.py and test.py

+---
 ## Changelog:

 ##### 2.7: